StarLegacy/StarLegacy.Wiki/New Player Guide.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EO_HULCRjCg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > To prevent your cryo pod from being destroyed, you can use [area shields](https://starlegacy.net/wiki/machines/defense/area_shields) or hide it!
+If a cryopod is destroyed by a ship, detonator or blaster rifle and you die, you will respawn at the nearest local station.
+You will only be able to return to your cryo when it has regenerated.
+For it to regenerate it requires someone to be in the chunk/near the chunk it is in, otherwise you will have to fly home!

+> Warning: You can only make 1 cryopod!
+If you have a pre-existing cryopod, and make a new one, the previous one will be deregistered and will not work.
+Staff are not allowed to tp you to cryopods unless there was a respawn error or they deem it appropriate!

 Diagram of a cryopod: